Glebvvss/Router/README.md

     //or
     RouterFacade::addSourceRoutes('path/to/external/file/for/routes/registration')->run();

-    //Lauch with external file of route registration and rebase of route registration files<br>
+    //Lauch with external file of route registration and rebase of route registration files RouterFacade::init()
-    RouterFacade::init()
         ->setRootDirectory('path/to/directory/of/external/files/of/routing')
         ->addSourceRoutes('path/to/external/file/for/routes/registration')